DiamondLightSource/httomo/docs/source/pipelines/yaml.rst

 DLS-specific templates
 ----------------------

-Those pipelines bellow can be specific to Diamond Light Source processing strategies and can vary between different tomographic beamlines.
+These pipelines are specific to Diamond Light Source processing strategies and can vary between different tomographic beamlines.

 .. dropdown:: Pipeline for 360-degrees data with automatic CoR/overlap finding and stitching to 180-degrees data.
 Paganin filter is applied to the data.